simondiep/sliding-robots/README.md

 ## Development notes

 This game does not use any libraries or dependencies.
-You can load it up on your browser as is.

 Nodejs and live-server are recommended if you want to develop and see live-updates without refreshing your browser.